Pree-Dev/Collaborons/README.md

 ## Je suis vraiment désolée de te faire une demande comme ça, mais je n'ai pas le choix.

 ## Je pense qu'on doit fusioner les deux dossiers.
-Mais je sais pas comment faire.
+Mais je sais pas comment fairegit .

 ### Thank you for your help.
 I don't know how to modify this program. so I hope you can help me once more.